 Woods.
 Water.
 Wildlife.
 The outdoors comes into this space.
 You can, too.

 Art lovers welcome.
-The Michigan Tech School of Forestry and Environmental Sciences reflects our surroundings and studies, from the glowing wood patina of intricately carved environmental history murals to the wildlife gallery with more than 100 limited edition prints and watercolors by award-winning national artists.
+The Michigan Tech College of Forest Resources and Environmental Science reflects our surroundings and studies, from the glowing wood patina of intricately carved environmental history murals to the wildlife gallery with more than 100 limited edition prints and watercolors by award-winning national artists.
 An iconic bronze wolf is joined by a modern-day Upper Peninsula mural created by a Michigan Tech master of forestry graduate.
 Come tour the art.
 And learn more about us.

-Grayling artist Terry L. Dickinson's 14 intricately carved natural resources and environmental science murals show the progress and relevance of our work—and highlight the individual and corporate sponsors who support School of Forestry and Environmental Sciences scholarship programs.
+Grayling artist Terry L. Dickinson's 14 intricately carved natural resources and environmental science murals show the progress and relevance of our work—and highlight the individual and corporate sponsors who support the College of Forest Resources and Environmental Science scholarship programs.

 “Timber Cruiser,” our atrium’s focal point, is a gift from Bonnie B. Robbins, a benefactor to timber-cruising students studying sustainable forestry.
 The collection also includes 14-year-old moose antlers in bronze, a gift from Mesa Technical College, Tucumcari, New Mexico and a fitting allusion to our long-running Isle Royale wolf-moose study.